Mike Carlton: Early career

 He moved to his first radio program as host at Sydney commercial station 2GB in the early 1980s, this is where "Friday News Review" was born.
-Carlton dominated morning radio for a number of years until Alan Jones was moved into the breakfast slot at 2UE in March 1988, and Carlton's ratings started to falter.
+Carlton dominated morning radio for 2GB for a number of years until Alan Jones was moved into the breakfast slot at 2UE in March 1988, and Carlton's ratings started to falter.
 In the early 1990s he was a presenter for London's LBC Newstalk 97.3FM, then under Australian ownership.
 At first he presented the drivetime programme, but it was as presenter of The Morning Report breakfast programme that he came to prominence, winning a prestigious Sony Radio Academy Award.
 This programme helped to change the station's financial fortunes.
 He later wrote a novel set at a London talk radio station called Off the Air, which became a best-seller in Australia in the late 1990s.

 Talk show host

 In 1994, Carlton returned to Sydney to host a morning program on music station Mix 106.5.
 He then moved to the drive slot at 702 ABC Sydney.
 Building a reasonable following and establishing a format that he has largely retained in the years since, he was then poached by commercial broadcaster 2UE.
-Carlton hosted 2UE's drivetime (3pm-6pm) program for a number of years, before moving to the breakfast timeslot (5:30 am – 9 am).
+Carlton hosted 2UE's drivetime (3pm – 6pm) program for a number of years, before moving to the breakfast timeslot (5:30 am – 9 am).

 In a move to improve ratings, 2UE management teamed Carlton with media personality, fellow Sydney Morning Herald columnist and longtime friend of Carlton's, Peter FitzSimons on the breakfast show in 2006.
 The ratings for the show gradually improved, however in mid-2007 they remained well behind the top two AM talk stations for the breakfast period.

 Peter FitzSimons left the show at the end of 2007, and was replaced by Sandy Aloisi from 2008.
 Carlton's former workmate, now rival, Alan Jones continued to dominate Sydney radio talkback.